cwcromwell/docs/python_sdk_setup.md

-# How I got started with the eBay Python Feed SDK
+# How I got started with the eBay's FeedSDK-Python

 Here's what I've done so far: